vincechan/SelfDrivingCarND/p3-behavioral-cloning/writeup_report.md

 The model has 3 dropout layers.
 I have experimented drop out rate between 0.2 and 0.5 and finally settled on 0.5.

-I used batch size of 32 and 5 epoch.
+I used batch size of 32 and trained for 5 epochs.
 I found that the loss doesn't improve after 5 epoch.

 ####4.
 Appropriate training data

 I used the data from Udacity data set with preprocessing and data augmentation.
-There are a few main issues that need to be addressed in order to use just that dataset to train a good model.
+There are a few issues that need to be addressed in order to get a good model with that dataset.

-* The data was obtained from driving on track 1, which is mostly straight road.
-Majority of the samples have zero steering angle.
+* The dataset was obtained from driving around track 1.
+This track is mostly straight road.
+As a result, majority of the samples have zero steering angle.
 We need to under sample the images with zero steering angle, otherwise the model will bias toward zero steering.
 * The left steering and right steering samples are not balanced in the dataset.
-This is easily resolve by flipping left and right for all samples that do not have zero steering.
+This can be easily resolved by flipping horizontally for all samples.
 After this process, we will have same number of left vs right steering samples.
-* The data does not have many recovery examples.
-To teach the car recovery once it's off centered, we utilitze the images from left and right camera with a CORRECTION of 0.15.
+* The data does not have much if any recovery examples.
+To teach the car recovery once it's off center, we apply the same concept that's used in the Nvidia paper and utilize the images from left and right camera with a CORRECTION rate of 0.15.

 For details about how I preprocess the training data, see the next section.